+Art

+292A-292B.
+Seminar in Art History (3-3)

+Music

+252E.
+Seminar in Music History: American Music (3)

+Speech Arts

+295. Seminar: American Public Address, 1700-1900 (3)

+ANTHROPOLOGY

+GENERAL INFORMATION

-ANTHROPOLOGY GENERAL INFORMATION The Department of Anthropology, in the Division of the Social Sciences, offers 101.
-Human Paleontology (3) graduate study leading to the Master of Arts degree in Anthropology.
-For gradu- 115.
-Primatology (3) ate study in connection with the Master of Arts degree in Social Science, refer to 120.
-Introduction to Anthropological the section of this bulletin under Social Science.
-ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin.
-In addition, students seeking the Master of Arts degree in Anthropology must have completed at least 18 upper division units including the courses in physical anthropology, archaeology, ethnology, and social anthropology which are the equivalent to those required for an undergraduate major in anthropology at San Diego State College.
+The Department of Anthropology, in the College of Arts and Letters, offers graduate study leading to the Master of Arts degree in Anthropology.
+For graduate study in connection with the Master of Arts degree in Social Science, refer to the section of this bulletin under Social Science.

+ADMISSION TO THE GRADUATE DIVISION

+All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin.
+In addition, students seeking the Master of Arts degree in Anthropology must have completed at least 18 upper division units including the courses in physical anthropology, archaeology, ethnology, and social anthropology which are equivalent to those required for an undergraduate major in anthropology at San Diego State College.
 The student must have an overall 3.0 grade point average (B) in undergraduate courses in anthropology or consent of the Department.

-ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy 162.
-Cultures of South America (3) as described in Part Three of this bulletin.
-In addition, the student must: (a) Pass 163.
-Contemporary Latin American a diagnostic written examination, after one semester of graduate work in Anthropology, divided equally among the following four fields: physical anthropology, archaeology, ethnology, and social anthropology; (b) Pass an examination demonstrating reading knowledge of a foreign language approved by the Department.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS PROGRAM In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Part Three of this bulletin, the student must complete a graduate program of at least 30 units.
-200. Seminar (3) of which a minimum of 24 units must be selected from courses in anthropology listed below as acceptable on master's degree programs.
+ADVANCEMENT TO CANDIDACY

+All students must satisfy the general requirements for advancement to candidacy as described in Part Three of this bulletin.
+In addition, the student must: (a) Pass a diagnostic written examination, after one semester of graduate work in Anthropology, divided equally among the following four fields: physical anthropology, archaeology, ethnology, and social anthropology; (b) Pass an examination demonstrating reading knowledge of a foreign language approved by the Department.

+SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS PROGRAM

+In addition to meeting the requirements for classified graduate standing and the basic requirements for the Master of Arts degree, as described in Part Three of this bulletin, the student must complete a graduate program of at least 30 units, of which a minimum of 24 units must be selected from courses in anthropology listed below as acceptable on master's degree programs.
 At least 15 units must be in 200-numbered courses including Anthropology 200, Seminar, and Anthropology 299, Thesis.
-A final oral examination on the general field of the Thesis must be 222.
-Historical Linguistics (3) passed as a requirement for the degree.
+A final oral examination on the general field of the Thesis must be passed as a requirement for the degree.
 Only Plan A, requiring the Thesis, is permitted for the Master of Arts degree in Anthropology.

+TEACHING ASSISTANTSHIPS

-TEACHING ASSISTANTSHIPS Teaching assistantships in anthropology are available to a limited number of qualified students.
+Teaching assistantships in anthropology are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the Chairman of the Department.

-FACULTY Chairman, Division of the Social Sciences: D. S. Milne, Ph.D.
+FACULTY

 Chairman, Department of Anthropology: Paul H. Ezell, Ph.D.
-Coordinator of Graduate Programs in Anthropology: S. L. Rogers, Ph.D.
+Coordinator of Graduate Programs in Anthropology: L. L. Leach, M.A.

 Graduate Advisers: